 They should functionally be the same.
 So, exercise the same muscles.
 Have the same movement patterns.
-The equipment shouldn’t take up any more space than a power rack otherwise it would be pointless to not get the power rack in the first place.
+The equipment shouldn’t take up any more space than a power cage otherwise it would be pointless to not get the squat rack in the first place.

 The easiest way to still be able to perform all the lifts is to get equipment that does the same thing.
 As long as it doesn’t take up as much space as a power rack, it just might work for you.
 So what options are there?

-Is it possible to find any alternative lifts and exercises without getting any additional equipment?
-Let’s assume we still have the same equipment from my ‘basic weightlifting equipment’ minus the power rack.
+Let’s assume we still have the basic weightlifting equipment minus the squat cage.
 What can we do with that?

 What we’re left with is;

-The overhead press is another interesting lift to replace.
-The best alternative is the clean and press.
+The best barbell alternative to the overhead press is the clean and press.
 This makes the lift a lot more technical and will require a bit of practice and maybe getting some coaching is a good idea.
 Once you master the movement, you can just clean the weight to your chest and then overhead press like normal.

 Dumbbell shoulder presses are actually a very good alternative.
 Research shows that the DB shoulder press activates your shoulder more than barbell overhead pressing although you’ll have to use a lighter weight.